|Nutritional Guidelines (per serving)|

 Set the garlic on a square of aluminum foil and drizzle the exposed garlic with olive oil.

 Wrap the garlic tightly with the foil.
 Bake for one hour.

 Remove the garlic from the oven and allow it to cool before handling.

-Squeeze the garlic out of the papery husks to use.
+Squeeze the garlic out of the papery husks into a bowl.

-While the garlic is roasting, peel and cube the yuca (cassava) for cooking.
+While the garlic is roasting, peel and cube the yuca.